WSF OFFICE STAFF

 A native of Gainesville, Georgia, Buddy attended the University of Georgia before transferring to the University of Colorado at Colorado Springs (UCCS) while training as a USA Shooting Team member and resident athlete at the Colorado Springs Olympic Training Center.
 As a pistol shooter on the US Team, Buddy competed in over 40 World Cup and international competitions and last competed internationally at the 2002 World Championships.
 After graduating from UCCS with a marketing degree, Buddy spent 12 years in sales and marketing in the clinical laboratories industry with SmithKline Beecham Clinical Laboratories, Quest Diagnostics, LabCorp and American Bio Medica Corporation.

 Today, Buddy is focused on advancing WSF’s mission, directing the Ensuring the Future of Wild Sheep capital campaign, supporting WSF’s annual convention and other marketing/fundraising initiatives.
 Buddy is a Summit Life member and member of the Chadwick Ram and Legacy Societies.

 Dedicated to the future of wild sheep, he completed his $100,000 commitment as a WSF Marco Polo Society member (#24).
-He has been a WSF member since 1981 and became a Life member in 1997 and a Summit Life member in 2014.
-Kevin is currently a proud Life member of more than a dozen WSF Chapters & Affiliates.
+He has been a WSF member since 1981, became a Life member in 1997, and a Summit Life member in 2014.
+Kevin is currently a proud Life member of fourteen WSF Chapters & Affiliates.
 His allegiance to WSF began in his college years—using proceeds from the Wyoming Governor’s bighorn sheep licenses, FNAWS (later WSF) was the major funding source for his graduate studies at the University of Wyoming, where he studied the Trout Peak bighorn sheep herd located between Cody and Yellowstone National Park.